walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 In this task, you will create the Azure Migrate project and select the assessment and migration tools.

-**Note:** In this lab, you will use the Microsoft-provided assessment and migration tools within Azure Migrate.
+> **Note**: In this lab, you will use the Microsoft-provided assessment and migration tools within Azure Migrate.
 A number of third-party tools are also integrated with Azure Migrate for both assessment and migration.
 You may wish to spend some time exploring these third-party options outside of this lab.

 1. Open your browser, navigate to **https://portal.azure.com**, and log in with your Azure subscription credentials.